projectsesame/sesame/site/content/resources/upgrading.md

 $ kubectl apply -f examples/sesame/02-job-certgen.yaml
 ```

-To consume the new Secrets, reapply the Envoy Daemonset and the Contour Deployment YAML.
+To consume the new Secrets, reapply the Envoy Daemonset and the Sesame Deployment YAML.
 All the Pods will gracefully restart and reconnect using the new TLS Secrets.
-After this, the gRPC session between Contour and Envoy can be re-keyed by regenerating the Secrets.
+After this, the gRPC session between Sesame and Envoy can be re-keyed by regenerating the Secrets.

 ```bash
 $ kubectl apply -f examples/sesame/03-sesame.yaml